- October 22, 2018

 "SINNER: Sacrifice for Redemption" is a challenging boss battler action RPG.
 Take on bosses who represent the seven deadly sins to atone for your past sins.
 Each victory comes at a cost, as you must permanently sacrifice a part of yourself, decreasing your power level.
 Can you overcome the temptations and achieve redemption?

-- The game features a unique sacrifice mechanic that adds depth to the gameplay, requiring players to strategically choose which abilities to give up before each boss fight.
+- The sacrifice mechanic adds an interesting twist to the gameplay, forcing players to make strategic decisions before each boss encounter.

-- The game is very short, with only a handful of bosses and limited content, which may not justify the full price for some players.
+- The game is very short, with a main playthrough lasting only a few hours, which may not justify the price for some players.

 “The boss design is inspired and follows the Dark Souls formula of making the boss's attacks and movements tell you their story, with each one being completely unique and having their own mechanics.”